ucla-brain/image-preprocessing-pipeline/README.md

    Please change them as needed.

+# Usage:
+* Copy the python file to the root folder of data.
+* run it in the root folder of data: `python stitching_v4.py`
+* select the resolution, most informative channel, and scratch folder and  wait for the results.

 # Functions and steps:
 * Step 1: convert RAW 2D tiles => 2D TIFF tiles with PyStripe and remove stripes.